Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 Dinner was glorious, and gloriously simple.
 A giant steak, a potato with sour cream, a big heaping pile of roasted vegetables.
 Even ‘Horse’s cheat meals were healthy.

 Healthy but *plentiful.* Not a single belly was left not creaking at the seams by the end, and there was still plenty left over.
-In this, Adam’s sneaky side was showing: they’d be going in to heavy training with a load of nutrients on board and ready to work...But was it really subtle if everyone knew what he was doing anyway?
+In this, Adam’s sneaky side was showing: they’d be going in to heavy training with a load of nutrients on board and ready to work...
+But was it really subtle if everyone knew what he was doing anyway?

 Nah, it just meant they all knew him well.
 They all knew *each other* well.
 They’d all, somehow, found the good life.
 Murray found room for another beer, and devoted himself to relaxing as hard as he could.